 - Support available at college (such as communication support workers or notetakers)

 - Support available if you are going to university (including information on money to help you- this is known as Disabled Students' Allowance (DSA))

 - Activities (such as sports clubs or youth groups that are deaf aware or have staff who use sign language)

 - Support available from social services (for example, you might be able to borrow flashing fire alarms or doorbells)

 - How to ask for an Education, Health and Care (EHC) Plan

 If you can't find what you were looking for on the Local Offer website, it might be because the service doesn't exist or because the local authority hasn't included it.
 Either way you should let your local authority know.
-For information on how you can do this, send us an e-mail and we can give advice.
+For information on how you can do this, send us an email at [email protected] and we can give advice.